-This recipe started off with us being really lazy and just marinating chicken breasts with a good ole store bought bottle of Teriyaki sauce and then suddenly, creativity struck and we transformed them into delicious lettuce cups that gave us a Vietnamese Spring Roll fix as well.
+This Grilled Chicken Teriyaki Lettuce Roll-ups recipe started off with us being really lazy and just marinating chicken breasts with a good ole store-bought bottle of teriyaki sauce and then suddenly, creativity struck and we transformed them into delicious lettuce cups that gave us a Vietnamese spring roll fix as well.
 Dining on a summer night al fresco with these bad boys really doesn’t get much better we decided as we all devoured our lettuce rolls.
-If you wanted to, you could cut the rice noodles and wrap everything in rice paper instead, but this just gave it a more fresh approach–not to mention it is much easier than slaving in the kitchen trying to get everything in the rice paper without ripping those little guys.
+If you wanted to, you could cut the rice noodles and wrap everything in rice paper instead, but this just gave it a more fresh approach–not to mention it is much easier than spending all day in the kitchen trying to get everything in the rice paper without ripping those little guys.

-Give these a try over the weekend, or a weeknight, for a healthy and light summer dinner that everyone is SURE to enjoy.
+Give these Grilled Chicken Teriyaki Lettuce Roll-ups a try over the weekend, or a weeknight, for a healthy and light summer dinner, that everyone is SURE to enjoy.
 Not to mention, SO EASY!

 - 4 Boneless, Skinless Chicken Breasts